dokuhn/openDTU-BreakoutBoard/README.md

 ### ESP32 board

 In principle, the hardware recommended [here](https://github.com/tbnobody/OpenDTU) has been used in this project.
-Unfortunately there are many different variants, especially in the MCU boards, so that you must be very careful that your oard is pin-compatible with the following figure.
+Unfortunately there are many different variants, especially in the MCU boards, so that you must be very careful that your board is pin-compatible with the following figure.

 <p align="center">
 <img src="./Documentation/NodeMCU-32S-Pinout.jpg" width="480">